 Ethnicity can also be a factor, with studies showing that MGD is more common in Asian populations, though the numbers do vary between studies.

-Wearing contact lenses may also increase the risk of developing MGD, although additional research is needed in this area as it is not well understood.
+Wearing contact lenses may also increase the risk of developing MGD, although additional research is needed in this area, as it is not well understood.

-Wearing make-up can potentially contribute to developing MGD, as eyeliner and other makeup products can block the openings of meibomian glands, especially when eyelids are not cleaned thoroughly before going to bed at night.
+Wearing makeup can potentially contribute to developing MGD, as eyeliner and other makeup products can block the openings of meibomian glands, especially when eyelids are not cleaned thoroughly before going to bed at night.

 Treatment for meibomian gland dysfunction

-- Intense Pulsed Light (IPL) is a new safe procedure that can be used to help release the build-up of lipids in the glands.
-It consists of four treatments spaced at specific time intervals apart.
+• Intense Pulsed Light (IPL) can be used to help release the build-up of lipids in the glands.